Judge ruling backs searches of 'Miracle' star Mark Pavelich's home after alleged assault

 Family and friends have said the allegations against Pavelich don't fit with the man they said was once a generous introvert who lived quietly on the North Shore of Lake Superior.

-A hockey star for Eveleth High School and then the University of Minnesota Duluth, Pavelich then joined his U.S. teammates won gold in the 1980 Olympics, and Pavelich played several seasons in the NHL afterward.
+A hockey star for Eveleth High School and then the University of Minnesota Duluth, Pavelich joined his U.S. teammates in winning gold in the 1980 Olympics, defeating the Soviet Union in a medal round game later dubbed the "Miracle on Ice," and he played several seasons in the National Hockey League afterward.
 In recent years, family and friends said, they watched him become confused, paranoid and borderline threatening.
-They said they came to believe that he suffers from chronic traumatic encephalopathy (CTE) caused by repeated blows to the head playing hockey.
+They said they came to believe that he suffers from chronic traumatic encephalopathy caused by repeated blows to the head while playing hockey.

 Paul Walsh • 612-673-4482